11

 While hard to find, straight-grained Osage Orange is an ideal wood for making compound bows.

 Because it grows and spreads aggressively, Osage is an ideal break to prevent soil erosion across large, otherwise barren stretches of land.
-If left unattended, Osage can easily grow 3′ – 6′ in a single season!
+If left unattended, Lumber and Bow Blanks Osage can easily grow 3′ – 6′ in a single season!

-In some parts of the country Osage is harvested for fence posts because of its high degree of rot resistance.
+In some parts of the country, people harvest Osage for fence posts due to its high rot resistance.
 Osage is remarkably free from insect and fungal enemies.
-In fact, the fruit of Osage Orange is commonly used as insect repellant due because it contains elemol, a chemical effective at repelling mosquitos, ticks, crickets and spiders.
+In fact, the fruit of Osage Orange is commonly used as insect repellant.
+This is because it contains elemol, a chemical effective at repelling mosquitos, ticks, crickets, and spiders.

 Though it is only naturally indigenous to the Red River region of Texas, Oklahoma and Arkansas, Osage Orange has been widely naturalized throughout the United States and parts of Canada.

-While Osage Orange is by no means a staple of our sawmill, because of its growing popularity with wood workers as well as its consistent demand among bow craftsmen, we keep a little Osage around the mill.
+While Bow stave blanks Osage Orange is by no means a staple of our sawmill, its growing popularity with woodworkers and its consistent demand among bow craftsmen are notable.
+Therefore, we keep a little Osage around the mill.
 Whether you’re looking for dimensional Osage, slabs or bow blanks, give Timber Works a call.

 Check out the beautiful, rustic look of a superb Osage Orange bench over at The Wood Whisperer.